-(1) PROCEEDINGS.-In proceedings in the Patent and Trademark Office, in the courts, and before any other competent authority, an applicant for a patent, or a patentee, may not establish a date of invention by reference to knowledge or use thereof, or other activity with respect thereto, in a foreign country other than a NAFTA country or a WTO member country, except as provided in sections 119 and 365 of this title.

-(2) RIGHTS.-If an invention was made by a person, civil or military-

-(A) while domiciled in the United States, and serving in any other country in connection with operations by or on behalf of the United States.

-(B) while domiciled in a NAFTA country and serving in another country in connection with operations by or on behalf of that NAFTA country, or that person shall be entitled to the same rights of priority in the United States with respect to such invention as if such invention had been made in the United States, that NAFTA country, or that WTO member country, as the case may be.
+- (1) PROCEEDINGS.-In proceedings in the Patent and Trademark Office, in the courts, and before any other competent authority, an applicant for a patent, or a patentee, may not establish a date of invention by reference to knowledge or use thereof, or other activity with respect thereto, in a foreign country other than a NAFTA country or a WTO member country, except as provided in sections 119 and 365 of this title. - (2) RIGHTS.-If an invention was made by a person, civil or military- $\,$ - (A) while domiciled in the United States, and serving in any other country in connection with operations by or on behalf of the United States. - (B) while domiciled in a NAFTA country and serving in another country in connection with operations by or on behalf of that NAFTA country, or - (C) while domiciled in a WTO member country and serving in another country in connection with operations by or on behalf of that WTO member country, that person shall be entitled to the same rights of priority in the United States with respect to such invention as if such invention had been made in the United States, that NAFTA country, or that WTO member country, as the case may be.